l1ttleguy80/ReactNativeWeatherApp/README.md

 # React Native Weather App

-First attempt at a React Native app.
-No previous experience with React or mobile development.

-This code is a bit more of a sandbox application pulled together from numerous experiments whilst watching and following lots of tutorials.
-It is not complete as I simply ran out of time.

-Code written on my MacBook using the iPhone simulator for some testing.
+This is my first Reactive Native app and also my first mobile app.
+Code written on my MacBook with VS Code using the iPhone simulator from XCode for testing (iPhone SE(3rd Gen)).

+I ran out of my time to complete all the features in this coding challenge but have looked to demonstrate that I can pick up knowledge quickly to deliver working code.

 There are a lot of areas I researched but there was an element of not trying to run before I could walk.
-However, these are some of things I was thinking about:
+However, these are some of things I was thinking about :

+City Search
+Refactoring required to integrate the city search and add save functionality.
+City Search was a quick addition just to get as much functionality in as I could in the time I had available.

+Error Handling
+Improve error handling through use of error boundaries.

+Layout with Flexbox
+Focus was more on the functional side of the app.
+The look and feel of the application could also be improved significantly.

 SOLID Principles
 With C# backend development as my background, my first though on coding standards was the SOLID principles.
-This article in particular was useful: https://medium.com/docler-engineering/applying-solid-to-react-ca6d1ff926a4
+This article in particular was useful: https://medium.com/docler-engineering/applying-solid-to-react-ca6d1ff926a4.
+On reaching a working application, I would have refactored to apply these principles.

 Unit Testing
-Unit tests for the React components is something I would have liked to have included based on this article: https://blog.logrocket.com/unit-testing-react-native/
+Unit tests for the React components is something I would have liked to have included based on this article: https://blog.logrocket.com/unit-testing-react-native/.
+The SOLID principles, in general, lead to testable code so writing tests would have been done alongside the refactor to apply those principles.

-Further thoughts:
-Automated tests - Use Wiremock to mock API response
-UI - Not relevant to this app but can ION be used as a framework for the new app?